CogitaterSigauke/foodwebapp/README.md

 *  Rediet Negash - Project Manager
 *  CogitaterSigauke - Lead programmer
 *  Merry Mekonnen - Product Owner
-*  Pyungkang Hong - Desginer
+*  Pyungkang Hong - Designer

 # How To Use This Software